DOT Safety Rating • What You Must Know

 Recently we’ve been receiving questions about motor carrier DOT safety ratings that we would like to explore for the benefit of our user community.
-Here, we intend to discuss what different levels of review are performed and what information is considered when assigning the DOT safety rating.
-What a carrier’s safety rating can tell you about that carrier, and what steps can be taken to improve a broker’s access to safety and compliance information.
+Our intention is to discuss what different levels of review are performed, and from them what information is considered when assigning the DOT safety rating; what a carrier’s safety rating can tell you about that carrier, and what steps can be taken to improve a broker’s access to safety and compliance information.

 FMCSA Compliance Review